TobiasLoader/Basic-Ray-Tracer-1/README.md

 # Ray-Tracer

-A ray-tracer I was inspired to build after a discussion with a neighbor!
+A ray-tracer I was inspired to build after a discussion with a neighbour!